Last Updated on December 24, 2020 by Janet Frost

 - Historical Reenactments

 As I mentioned before, fairs revolve around trade and traditionally the agricultural trades.
-They usually differ from the seasonal fairs with a focus on production and process in addition to celebratory.
+They usually focus on production and process in addition to industry celebration.
 There are typically grass roots competitions around farming and crafting, especially at the smaller regional fairs.
 I originally thought that County and State Fairs were strictly a part of Americana.
 But I was able to find some equivalent events in the UK and Australia.
 I believe that most regions with a heavy agricultural economy have some version of a Fair.

 Fairs frequently found in Top State Fair Lists are: